BrownCSCI1230/lab06_light/README.md

 The amount of ambient light will be given by the object color (color) times the amount of ambient light (ambient Intensity).
 Note that there is an additional factor of ambient coefficient.
 The three global coefficients are human assigned values that control how much each component of the phong model contributes to the final illumination.

 ##### Task 1
 Fill in the ambient illumination in the phong equation.

-##### Task 2
-Add ambient illumination to total illumination after multiplying it by the ambient coefficient.
+Remember to apply the ambient coefficient.

 ### 2.2 The Diffuse Component